jin-foo/tempus/readme.md

 ### Hello

-Tempus is a study of classical and modern time-series forecasting methods with practical applications.
+Tempus is a collection of time-series and anomaly detection projects; for exploration and personal development.